AdamGleave/UnicodeCompressor/src/test/resources/corpora_README.txt

 * Public-domain texts from Wikitexts.
 For some languages, these sources were insufficient to collect a representative range of source files, and I have searched other public domain sources.

-There are also two multilingual files, included for variety.
+There are also two multilingual files, included for variety: khuyen.txt and sake.txt.

 N.B.
 English was specifically excluded as other corpora adequately cover this.